StetsonMathCS/sand/README.md

 There are certain areas in the website that can be further improved like in the Admin the functionalities related to add/manage tutors, students, courses or requests can be organised further.
 In tutor an option can be added where a tutor can teach multiple courses.

+- There is an important feature which helps to improve the quality of work by giving reviews/rate for tutors.

 **Web Automation Test**
 - Partially Completed Tests to review functionality of the webapp.
 Needs finalized test cases.
 - To test locally, follow these steps...